Accountants need to keep up to date with technological advances in order to respond to market conditions and clients’ needs.

 The use of specific online tools for accounting and tax

 Some digital platforms offer specific tools for accountants.
-Sage One offers a partner edition aimed specifically at accountants.
+Sage Business Cloud offers a partner edition aimed specifically at accountants.
 The system is fully compliant and updated regularly to reflect the latest changes in legislation.
 This version also includes Payroll.
 Other tools include automation and reporting.
 The end result is increased productivity and operational efficiency.

 The importance of regular training